 Body heat can also play a role.
 Wearing breathable fabrics such as cotton can help heat escape from your body.
 Taking cool showers after workouts may also help.

+Allergic reactions to pollen, pet dander, and foods are common eczema triggers.
 Another possible cause of eczema is physical contact with chemicals, fabrics, and dyes to which you may be allergic.
-The resulting skin rash is called contact dermatitis.
-Possible culprits include:

 - soaps or detergents with preservatives and dyes